 When determining where to place a detainee, the Department takes into account the detainee’s background, their personal circumstances and best interests, the best interests of other detainees, as well as operational and security factors.

-In immigration detention facilities, teams of ABF officers and departmental Status Resolution Officers work closely together to ensure the safety and security of detainees and the Australian community, while a detainee’s immigration status is resolved.
-Status Resolution Officers identify barriers to resolution and work with detainees and others including the ABF to achieve this outcome, consistent with legislation and government policy.
+In immigration detention facilities, teams of ABF officers and departmental Status Resolution Officers (SROs) work closely together to ensure the safety and security of detainees and the Australian community, while a detainee’s immigration status is resolved.
+SROs identify barriers to resolution and work with detainees and others including the ABF to achieve this outcome, consistent with legislation and government policy.
 ABF officers focus on maintaining the good order of facilities and undertake activities to facilitate removals.
 These complimentary functions work collaboratively towards an immigration outcome.

-Immigration detention centres (IDC)
+Immigration detention centres (IDCs)

 - IDCs usually accommodate people who are assessed as a security or character risk, or other reasons such as unconfirmed identity, health requirements, or there is no other facility available.